ericjanto/personal-blog/content/posts/articles/2022-08-06-bionic-markdown.md

 />
 ```

-All of the above was enough to reach my minimum goal: I could show bionificied content on my website.
+All of the above was enough to reach my minimum goal: I could show bionicified content on my website.
 However, there were a few bits I wanted to improve.

 ## Automating with pre-commit